 3. Official Transcript

-Request that an official transcript including Spring 2013 grades for fall and year student and Fall 2013 grades for spring students be sent to OIS.
-The transcripts will be used to determine eligibility for study at The Graduate Institute and for academic advising during orientation.
+Request that an official transcript (including Spring 2017 grades for fall and year student and Fall 2018 grades for spring students) be sent to the OIS.
+The transcripts will be used for academic advising during orientation.

-Step 7: Visa Issuance – Approximately July 15 for fall and full-year students, December 5 for spring students
+Step 9: Visa Issuance – Mid-July for fall and full-year students, mid-December for spring students